atsushieno/aap-lv2/README.md

 - `lib/foo.lv2/foo.ttl`
 - `lib/foo.lv2/foo.so`

 Those `lib/*.lv2/*.so` files cannot be dynamically loaded unlike Linux desktop, so they have to be moved to `lib/*/` directory.
 Other LV2 manifests are packaged under `assets/lv2` directory.
-Therefore, the file layout is:
+Therefore, the file layout in the final apk is:

 - `assets/foo.lv2/manifest.ttl`
 - `assets/foo.lv2/foo.ttl`
 - `lib/{abi}/foo.so`

 The `import-lv2-deps.sh` does this task for `aap-mda-lv2`.
 Similarly, `import-guitarix-deps.sh` does it for `aap-guitarix`.

+Note that this directory layout is different from source directory.
+In the sources, those `.so` files are placed under `src/main/jniLibs`.

 ### AAP Metadata